ghiscoding/Angular-Slickgrid/README.md

 ## Angular Compatibility

-> **Note** please be aware that only the latest version of Angular-Slickgrid, shown in the table below, is supported and can receive bug fixes.
-It's already a lot of work for a single developer like me, so hopefully you will understand.
+> **Note** please be aware that only the latest version of Angular-Slickgrid is supported and will receive bug fixes.
+The reason older versions are not supported is simply because it's already a lot of work to maintain for a single developer.

 | Angular-Slickgrid | Angular version | Migration Guide | Notes |
 |-------------------|-----------------------|-----------------|------|